 Reassembly will generally be in reverse order of disassembly.
-If disassembly was not complete, use only those steps related to your particular repair program.
+If disassemby was not complete use only those steps related to your particular repair program.

-Position locating pins in casing half (2), adding swing bolt pins, if used on your pump.
-Install wearing ring pins and casing bushing pins.
-Tap pins gently to seat them in place.
-Place 0-ring (A20) in shaft sleeve (14).
+- The use of a suitable, adequately sized, lifting device will be required throughout the assembly process. - 1.
+Position locating pins in lower casing (2), adding swing bolt pins, if used on your pump.
+Install wearing ring pins.
+Tap pins gently, to seat them in place.
 If nameplate was removed, install it with screws.

-- On a CW Rotation unit, thread inboard sleeve (14) onto shaft (4) distance "A" (refer to Figure 1).
-On CCW Rotation unit, thread outboard sleeve (14) onto shaft distance "A"(refer to Figure 2).
-When sleeve is in position, its keyway should align with keyway on shaft.
-Coat key and keyway with loctite sealant grade 242.
+Install o-ring (A20) in shaft sleeve (14). - 2.
+On a right hand unit thread inboard sleeve (14) onto shaft (4) distance A (refer to Sleeve Adjustment Illustration).
+On a left hand unit thread outboard sleeve (14) onto the shaft a distance A (refer to Sleeve Adjustment Illustration).
+When the sleeve is in position its keyway should align with keyway on shaft.
+Coat key and keyway with Loctite Sealant Grade 242.
 Insert key (102) into keyways of shaft and sleeve.
-Tap key firmly in place. - 3.
-Coat inside diameter of impeller wearing rings (17) (optional) with Loctite sealant Grade 271 and press them over hubs of impeller(s) (1).
+Tap it firmly in place. - 3.
+Coat inside diameter of impeller wearing rings (17) (optional) with Loctite sealant Grade 271 and press them over hubs of impeller (1).
 Do not attempt to hammer impeller wear rings into position, since they are a press fit.
 Use of an arbor press is preferred.
 However, placing a block of wood over the impeller wearing ring and pressing it in will work satisfactorily.
-For pumps on power frame 5 only, four setscrews will be installed by drilling into wearing rings and impeller.
+For power frames 5, 6B and 7 only, two setscrews will be installed by drilling into wearing rings and impeller.
 The opposite surface of the impeller should be protected from damage throughout the procedures by resting it against soft wood on the surface of work bench.

-Impeller wearing rings must be given special care because they are press fit.
-Be sure rings are positioned squarely over hubs of impeller.
-A soft headed hammer may be used to gently tap impeller wearing rings into correct alignment before they are pressed into place.
+Impeller wearing rings (17) must be given special care because they are press fit.
+Be sure rings are positioned squarely over the hubs of impeller.
+A softhearted hammer may be used to gently tap impeller wearing rings into correct alignment before they are pressed into place.